 - Build government commitment and investment in social protection in Uganda

-A National Social Protection Policy has now been developed and launched.
-The Policy seeks to promote coordination and harmonisation of social protection interventions in the country.
+A National Social Protection Policy was developed and launched.
+The Policy seeks to promote coordination and harmonization of social protection interventions in the country.
 As an integral part of the Uganda Vision 2040, the Policy outlines a clear vision and strategic framework for a well-coordinated national social protection system.
 The Policy strives to streamline and eliminate duplication in the sub sector.
 Its specific objectives are to: (i) increase access to social security; (ii) enhance care, protection and support for vulnerable people; and (iii) strengthen the institutional framework for social protection service delivery or social protection in the country.

 Direct Income Support Implementation